HOUSTON FIRE INSURANCE CLAIMS LAWYER

 Who Is Liable for Fire Damage?

 It’s important to understand that certain parties could be held liable for a house fire or other property fire.
 Arson is one unsavory possibility as to how a house fire starts.
 However, this is not the cause of most fires.
 Rather, they are started due to negligence or carelessness.
-Below, we list other possible causes of fires.

 - Someone leaves an oven on or food cooking on the stove accidentally